Myofascial Pain Syndrome: Treatment & Prevention

 The signs and symptoms of the syndrome are very similar to other disorders.
 It is possible that you will see several doctors before receiving a diagnosis.

 The most likely place to start with is your primary care doctor.
 He may then refer you to a doctor that specializes in diagnosing and also treat muscle and joint conditions (rheumatologist).
 To get more from your appointment, do the following.

-- Writ down any symptoms you are experiencing.
-Also include those things that seems unrelated to the reason you scheduled the appointment.
+- Write down any symptoms you are experiencing.
+Also, include those things that seem unrelated to the reason you scheduled the appointment.

-- Create a list that your key medical information are included.
-Also include other conditions for which you are being treated.
+- Create a list that your key medical information is included.
+Also, include other conditions for which you are being treated.
 Try to mention the names of any medications or supplement that you have been taking.

 - Think and write down all the possible questions you will like to ask your doctor.
 In addition to it, go along with your notepad and a pen so as to write down some vital information given by your doctor as he tries to address your questions.